ron282/libomemo-c/README.md

 * [iOS](https://code.google.com/archive/p/ios-cmake)
 * [BlackBerry 10](https://github.com/blackberry/OGRE/blob/master/src/CMake/toolchain/blackberry.toolchain.cmake)

-# Using libsignal-protocol-c
+# Using libomemo-c

 ## Library initialization

-Before using the library, a libsignal-protocol-c client needs to initialize a global context.
+Before using the library, a libomemo-c client needs to initialize a global context.
 This global context is used to provide callbacks for implementations of functions used across the library that need client-specific implementations.
 Refer to "signal_protocol.h" for detailed documentation on these functions, and the unit